Somnium13/SS13/README.md

 - Feb 17: /vg/ was a BAD IDEA.
 We're back on the /tg/ train, boys!

 ## Credits
-- melichior - Project Lead - Wrote the transcompiler
+- melichior - Captain - Project Lead
+- Pdan4 - Greysuit - Coder and Artist
-- YotaXP - Useful Information - Not actually affiliated with this project
+- YotaXP - Space Wizard - Useful Information - Not actually affiliated with this project